ryanwoconnor/faq.twin.villas/README.md

 ## Support or Contact

-If you have any questions regarding this page, or about the listing you are staying in, please contact us via Airbnb.
+If you have any questions regarding this page, or about the listing you are staying in, please contact us ASAP via Airbnb.
+We really strive to give guests a 5-star experience and are looking forward to hosting you!